-What factors can influence children’s behavior and trigger misbehavior including tantrums, outbursts and back talk?
-14 Factors that Trigger Challenging Behavior and how printable picture routine cards and a dialed in daily routine will make a world of different with behavior!
+14 Factors that influence children’s behavior and trigger challenging behavior and misbehavior including tantrums, outbursts and back talk.
+Use these printable picture routine cards and dial in your daily routine to make a world of different with behavior!

 What factors can influence children's behavior and trigger misbehavior including tantrums, outbursts and back talk?
 14 Factors that Trigger Challenging Behavior